Tabooabr/105SRE_Cloud_Computing_AWS/README.md

     - allow access to vm through HTTP
 6. Launch and connect following the instructions from AWS

-(some steps may need clarification)
+7. **Remember to stop the instance when not using the vm through the AWS website** (some steps may need clarification)
 ---
+### Inside the VM ##

+1. Run: sudo apt-get update -y
+2. run: sudo apt-get upgrade -y
+3. run: sudo apt-get install nginx -y
+4. Check that it was installed sucessfully through checking the public IP